-The purpose of this series of photographs is to show the long-term results of the environment's affects, both on itself, and on manmade objects.
-As the name suggests, "reciprocity" portrays the give and take relationship of nature's daily cycle, but the meaning is a double entendre, playing on photographic film's reluctance to record an image during excessively long exposures.
+This series of photographs will show the long-term results of the environment's effects on itself, as well as man-made objects.
+As the name suggests, Reciprocity portrays the give and take relationship of nature's daily cycle.
+As a double entendre, it plays on photographic film's reluctance to record an image during excessively long exposures.

 With months of testing and creating specialized techniques, I developed a process for recording a single exposure lasting 24 hours.
 While operating a camera able of creating a precisely crafted composition.
 This is beyond the scope of what is traditionally possible in the making of still photographic images.

 These images show long-term environmental effects via photographs whose exposures aren't measured in fractions of a second, but in hours and days.
 These extraordinarily long exposures last nearly a millennia compared to their digitally-produced counterparts.
 To demonstrate the effects of our ever-evolving world, the photographs in Reciprocity will actively show climate systems in motion; the threats they pose to man-made objects, as well as against the environment itself.

 While Focusing specifically on coastal areas, Reciprocity indirectly involves humankind via the evidence of structures and seawalls; barriers created to subdue powerful oceans and nature’s effects.
 Additional focus on sand migration and maritime forests affected by saltwater submersion due to the introduction of, and subsequent flooding of irrigation ditches will provide diversity.